YourNewEmpire/Hardhat-OpenSea-ERC721/README.md

 * Mint with `npx hardhat run --network matic scripts/mint.js`

 Contract code inspired from Opensea: https://github.com/ProjectOpenSea/meta-transactions/blob/main/contracts/ERC721MetaTransactionMaticSample.sol
+This is for gas-less transactions when transferring assets.
+Users dont have to pay that extra gas, and get a better experience.

 I added the mintItem method, from the old [truffle repo contract](https://github.com/YourNewEmpire/Truffle-Tutorial-ERC721).